 A free flow plan has no deliberate attempt to force customers through a traffic pattern.
 Instead, customers are encouraged to explore around the store and attract them to specific merchandise zones using unique colours and product groupings.

-Pros and Cons: It is a practical way of making the most out small spaces and can create an experiential retail space.
+Pros and Cons: It is a practical way of making the most out of small spaces and can create an experiential retail space.
 On the other hand, retailers should be cautious to not confuse customers as it doesn’t take into consideration the best shopping practices and human preferences (via Shopify).
 Tileflair made the mezzanine section of their store free flow alongside a seating area, enabling their customers to explore and interact with their products.

 Suitable For: The free flow plan is ideal for upscale and boutique settings such as apparel, speciality brands and mixed-use stores.